cameronraysmith/IaC/README.md

   - install and authenticate with [github cli][ghcli] to use gists for the post startup script
     - check `gh auth status` when complete
-  - executing this script will upload [post-startup-script.sh](./post-startup-script.sh) to github gist by default
+  - execution of [tfvars.sh](./tfvars.sh) will upload your current local copy of [post-startup-script.sh](./post-startup-script.sh) to github gist by default
 - review/edit [terraform.tfvars](./terraform.tfvars)
-  - you can optionally set the post startup script url here if you are not able to set up the [github cli][ghcli]
+  - you can optionally set the post startup script url in this file if you are not able to set up the [github cli][ghcli]
 - `make test` will function when above are satisfied
   - upload [post-startup-script.sh](./post-startup-script.sh) to github gist
   - print `TF_VARS_*` environment variables